-On much more than a wing and a prayer, AAR provides a wide variety of aviation services and technology products primarily for the aerospace and defense industries.
-The company supplies commercial customers and the US government and its contractors with aircraft components such as transportation pallets, containers, shelters, mobility systems, and control systems used in support of the deployment of military and humanitarian activities.
+AAR provides a wide variety of aviation services and technology products primarily for the aerospace and defense industries.
+The company supplies commercial customers and government agencies and its contractors with aircraft components such as transportation pallets, containers, shelters, mobility systems, and control systems used in support of the deployment of military and humanitarian activities.
 AAR also provides inventory management and parts distribution; aircraft maintenance, repair and overhaul; and expeditionary airlift services.
-The company traces its historical roots to 1955, when it was founded as Allen Aircraft Radio.
+The company traces its historical roots to 1951, when Allen Eichner began selling aircraft radios and instruments.

-In 2013 AAR streamlined its organizations from four segments into two.
-Aviation Services (its main segment representing more than 75% of total sales) provides inventory management and parts distribution; aircraft maintenance, repair and overhaul; and expeditionary airlift services.
+AAR operates through two primary segments.
+Aviation Services (its main segment representing almost 85% of total sales) provides inventory management and parts distribution; aircraft maintenance, repair and overhaul; and expeditionary airlift services.
 It sells and leases new, overhauled, and repaired engine and airframe parts to commercial and defense customers.
 The segment also acts as a distributor for 80 aviation product manufacturers.

 Sales and Marketing

-Customers include airlines, business aircraft operators, cargo carriers, aviation OEMs, and militaries; the US government accounts for about 40% of sales.
+Customers include airlines, business aircraft operators, cargo carriers, aviation OEMs, and militaries; government entities collectively account for about 40% of sales.

 AAR's Airlift division got a lift from the Department of the Navy in September 2014 when it was awarded a $49 million contract to provide personnel recovery airlift services in West Africa.
 AAR Airlift provides expeditionary airlift services in support of contingency operations worldwide, in such areas as Afghanistan, Africa, and the Western Pacific.